Antenna types: Small loops

-Small loop antennas have very low radiation resistance – typically much smaller than the loss resistance of the wire they are made of, making them inefficient for transmitting.
+Small loop antennas' loop perimeters are smaller than a half-wavelength.
+They have very low radiation resistance – typically much smaller than the loss resistance of the wire they are made of, making them inefficient for transmitting.
 Their directionality and low radiation efficiency is drastically different from full-wave loops.
-In the expected case that the loop perimeter is smaller than a half-wavelength, if the loop needs to be resonant it must be electrically modified in some way to resonate it artificially – usually by attaching a shunt capacitor across the feedpoint.
+If the loop needs to be resonant for transmitting or frequency-selective receiving, it must be electrically modified in some way to resonate it artificially – usually by attaching a shunt capacitor across the feedpoint.

-Despite their drawbacks, small loops are widely used as receiving antennas, especially at frequencies below 10~20 MHz, where their inefficiency is not an issue and their small size makes them a useful solution to the excessive sizes even of quarter-wave antennas.
+Despite their drawbacks, small loops are widely used as receiving antennas, especially at frequencies below 10~20 MHz, where pervasive static makes their inefficiency irrelevant, and their small size makes them a useful solution to the excessive sizes even of quarter-wave antennas.
 The fact that they can be efficiently tuned to accept only a very narrow frequency range (similar to a preselector) helps alleviate much of the trouble caused by the pervasive static always encountered on the mediumwaves and lower shortwaves where small loops are most popular.
 Small loops are called "magnetic loops" (not to be confused with the more general category magnetic antenna, which includes small loops); they are also called "tuned loops" since small loops typically must be modified by adding capacitance to make them resonate on some frequency lower than any that they would "naturally" resonate on.